-We are currently addressing the timeliness of out data.
-Data for functional classification previous to 2012 is not available.
-We are currently in the process of soliciting a vendor through an RFP to replace the existing obsolete database and address the data backlog.
+We are currently addressing the timeliness of our data.
+Due to previous manpower shortage, it was difficult to keep up with the workflow.
+We shifted our priorities to increase the timeliness of the database.
+We are currently working with a vendor to replace the existing obsolete database and address the data backlog.
 Data for next year's report should reflect more complete and current data.
-Data above are annual statistics due to unavailable 5 year average data.
-Note that the 5 year average statistics calculated in this report were done automatically without data from 2 of the 5 years.